Pre-requisites for Deploying NAI

 Download the NAI air-gap binaries (NAI container images) from the link you copied earlier

-Prepare NAI Container Images
+Prepare Container Images

 The Jumphost VM will be used as a medium to download the NAI container images and upload them to the internal Harbor container registry.